MOUNT FLOYD VOLCANIC FIELD

 0.196 |

 Black Tank.
 I have not visited this source, but received samples from David Nealy (USGS, Flagstaff) in 1987.
 Lesko describes the source, also known as Rose Well obsidian, as located in the Black Tank area north of Round Mountain (1989:389-390).
 It occurs as small (<5cm diameter) black or black and mahogany nodules in an area disturbed by cattle tank construction.
 The black material is nearly identical megascopically to Partridge Creek glass, but exhibits a very different chemistry.
 Lesko describes the source as small and the material not abundant (1989:390).
+It rarely occurs in archaeological contexts even in northern Arizona.

 Raw elemental concentrations for Black Tank source standards.
 All measurements in parts per million (ppm).